raventid/LightningStrike/README.md

 # LightningStrike

-Potentially the most cool static site generator ever.
+Potentially the most cool static site generator ever. (with dependent types and formal proofs!)